Scotland Study Abroad Program at the University of St. Andrews

 October 15 for spring

 Hallo agus fàilte!
 We’re so excited that you’re preparing to study abroad on an IFSA-Butler program and have chosen the University of St. Andrews as your destination.
 St. Andrews, Scotland is a student-friendly, beach town that is the birthplace of golf.
 The University of St. Andrews is the oldest university in Scotland and celebrated its 600th anniversary in 2013.
 We’re sure you’re going to love studying there!

 - The oldest university in Scotland, founded in 1413

 - A university small enough to give its student individual attention yet large enough to attain a high level of academic achievement

-- The university has topped U.K. student satisfaction ratings for five straight years
+- The university ranks among the top in U.K. student satisfaction

 - The world-renowned Centre for the Study of Terrorism and Violence

 - A modern sports center next to athletic fields

 - Housing is in university accommodation near the academic buildings or throughout the town, but still close to the central university area